aNewPseudonym/aNewPseudonym.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
-permalink: /about/
 ---

-I made a change.

-I want to make posts about movies I have seen, games I have played, and books I have read.
+# About page

+This page tells you a little bit about me.